Princeton Tigers women's basketball

 The Princeton Tigers women's basketball team is the intercollegiate women's basketball program representing Princeton University.
 The school competes in the Ivy League in Division I of the National Collegiate Athletic Association (NCAA).
 The Tigers play home basketball games at the Jadwin Gymnasium in Princeton, New Jersey on the university campus.
-Princeton has won sixteen Ivy League championships and will make their ninth appearance in an NCAA Women's Division I Basketball Championship in the 2022 tournament.
+Princeton has won nineteen Ivy League regular season titles as well as six of eight Ivy League tournament titles since the tournament's inception.
+The team will made their thirteenth appearance in an NCAA Women's Division I Basketball Championship in the 2026 tournament.